The Complete 2025 Guide For Visiting Hobbiton In New Zealand

 The Dinner Banquet Tour

-Hobbiton offers a different experience in the evening that combines a tour of the Hobbiton movie set with a dinner banquet.
+Hobbiton offers a unique experience in the evening that combines a tour of the Hobbiton movie set with a dinner banquet.
 If you have an appetite, you will enjoy their massive selection of food fit for a Hobbit.

 The tours start at 5:45 pm with a tour of the set, followed by a drink at the Dragon’s Inn before moving on to a 2 course banquet feast.
 After dinner, you get a special moonlight walking tour to digest and take in Hobbiton at night.